 For these pulled pork nachos, I gave each chip a spoonful of pulled pork from my leftover summer stash, a squirt of barbecue sauce, and a sprinkling of cheddar.
 It's a whole new way to enjoy barbecue.

-The corn chips bring a pleasing new flavor and texture into the smokey-saucy equation—it felt like a perfect pairing.
+The corn chips bring a pleasing new flavor and texture into the smoky-saucy equation—it felt like a perfect pairing.
 I can't wait to share this excellent creation, and luckily the perfect platform for them is only a week away.

 Preheat oven to 350°F. Fill a large skillet with about 1 inch of vegetable oil.
 Heat oil to 375 degrees over medium-high heat.
 Working in batches, fry the quartered tortillas until lightly browned, about 1 to 2 minutes of the first side, then an additional 30 to 60 seconds on the other side.
 Remove to a paper towel lined plate and season with salt.